ahadjidi/Waddup/README.md

 ***make sure you have pip installed***

-To create your virtual environment, go into your project and run:
+To create your virtual environment, use cd to go into your project directory and run the following command once inside of the Waddup directory:

 python -m venv .venv